cechallenge/cechallenge.github.io/challenge.md

 ### Framework

-The deep learning framework we will use for optimization is PyTorch version 2.0.
+The deep learning framework we will use for optimization is PyTorch 2.0.
 Please refer to the following [link](https://github.com/pytorch/pytorch/tree/v2.0.0).
 We also accept frameworks based on PyTorch 2.0. (ex.
 FasterTransformer)

 ### Constraints